Isayso/VideoLinkSafe/README.md

 D&D of folders (+Ctrl subfolders) to Linklist and playlist.
 Imports only playable video formats.
 Known bug: Some videos are not playable in vlc, some are missing the audio track.
 Unknown cause.

-0.5.6 lots of changes in UI

-0.5.5 hotfix for a get latest video from playlist bug. new version 0.5.4 with multi threading of YouTube playlist read out, performance increase, bugfixes.

-release 0.5.3 with fix for YouTube changes

-last release 0.5.2 lots of changes, some new features

 Save and organize your Video links, local or YouTube in a SQL database.
 Im-/Export of Kodi playlist files Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.